 - 7.10 GPA will be calculated for each Semester including the Summer Term.
 This Semester GPA will be used to determine students' eligibility to progress to the next Semester alongside with the 'cumulative GPA'.
-However, the Semester GPA calculated for the Summer Term will not be used for this purpose, unless the Summer Term study is mandatory for all students of the programme concerned and constitutes part of the graduation requirements. - 7.11 The GPA calculated after the second Semester of the students' study is therefore a "Cumulative" GPA" of all the subjects taken so far by students, and without applying any level weighting. - 7.12 Along with the 'Cumulative' GPA, a "Weighted GPA" will also be calculated, to give an indication to the Board of Examiners on the award classification, which a student will likely get if he makes steady progress on his/her academic studies.
-GUR subjects will be included in the calculation of weighted GPA for all programmes. - 7.13 When a student has satisfied the requirements for award, an "Award GPA" will be calculated to determine his/her award classification.
-GUR subjects will be included in the calculation of award GPA for all programmes.
+However, the Semester GPA calculated for the Summer Term will not be used for this purpose, unless the Summer Term study is mandatory for all students of the programme concerned and constitutes part of the graduation requirements. - 7.11 The GPA calculated after the second Semester of the students' study is therefore a "Cumulative" GPA" of all the subjects taken so far by students, and without applying any level weighting. - 7.12 Along with the 'Cumulative' GPA, a "Weighted GPA" will also be calculated, to give an indication to the Board of Examiners on the award classification, which a student will likely get if he makes steady progress on his/her academic studies. - 7.13 When a student has satisfied the requirements for award, an "Award GPA" will be calculated to determine his/her award classification.

-Progression/Academic Probation/Deregistration
+Progression/Academic Probation/De-registration

-- 7.14 The Board of Examiners shall, at the end of each semester (except for Summer Term unless there are students who are eligible to graduate after completion of Summer Term subjects or the Summer Term study is mandatory for the programme), determine whether each student is: - i. eligible for progression towards an award; or - ii. eligible for an award; or - ii. required to be de-registered from the programme.
+- 7.14 The Board of Examiners shall, at the end of each semester (except for Summer Term unless there are students who are eligible to graduate after completion of Summer Term subjects or the Summer Term study is mandatory for the programme), determine whether each student is: - i. eligible for progression towards an award; or - ii. eligible for an award; or - ii. required to be de-registered from the programme. - 7.15 When a student has a Grade Point Average (GPA) lower than 1.70, he will be put on academic probation in the following semester.
+If a student is able to pull his GPA up to 1.70 or above at the end of the semester, the status of "academic probation" will be lifted.
+The status of "academic probation" will be reflected in the assessment result notification but not in the transcript of studies. - 7.16 A student will have 'progressing' status unless he falls within any one of the following categories which shall be regarded as grounds for de-registration from the programme: - i. the student has reached the final year of the normal period of registration for that programme, as specified in the Programme Requirement Document, unless approval has been given for extension; or - ii. the student has reached the maximum number of retakes allowed for a failed compulsory subject; or - iii. the student's GPA is lower than 1.70 for two consecutive semesters and his Semester GPA in the second semester is also lower than 1.70; or - iv. the student's GPA is lower than 1.70 for three consecutive semesters.

-- 7.15 When a student has a Grade Point Average (GPA) lower than 2.0, he/she will be put on academic probation in the following semester.
-Once when a student is able to pull his/her GPA up to 2.0 or above at the end of the semester, the status of "academic probation" will be lifted.
-The status of "academic probation" will be reflected in the examination result notification but not in the transcript of studies. - 7.16 A student will have 'progressing' status unless he/she falls within any one of the following categories which may be regarded as grounds for de-registration from the programme: - i. the student has exceeded the maximum period of registration for the programme; or - ii. the student's GPA is lower than 2.0 for two consecutive semesters and his/her Semester GPA in the second semester is also lower than 2.0; or - iii. the student's GPA is lower than 2.0 for three consecutive semesters. - 7.17 When a student falls within the categories as stipulated above, the Board of Examiners shall de-register the student from the programme without exception. - 7.18 A student may be deregistered from the programme enrolled before the time frame specified in (ii) or (iii) above if the academic performance of the concerned student is poor to the extent that the Board of Examiners considers that there is little chance for the concerned student to attain a GPA of 2.0 at the end of the programme. - 7.19 If the student is not satisfied with the de-registration decision of the Board of Examiners, he/she can lodge an appeal.
+- 7.17 When a student falls within any of the categories as stipulated above, except for category (i) with approval for extension, the Board of Examiners shall de-register the student from the programme without exception. - 7.18 A student may be de-registered from the programme enrolled before the time frame specified in 7.16 if the academic performance is poor to the extent that the Board of Examiners deems that his chance of attaining a GPA of 1.70 at the end of the programme is slim or impossible. - 7.19 If the student is not satisfied with the de-registration decision of the Board of Examiners, he can lodge an appeal.
 All such appeal cases will be referred directly to Academic Appeals Committee (AAC) for final decision.
 Views of Faculties/Schools/Department will be sought and made available to AAC for reference.